radwankakar/infrastructure/docs/user-research/research-plan-phase1.md

 ## Background

+The Office of Head Start (OHS) owns and operates a set of IT infrastructure that is being used for multiple purposes, one of which is the system called the Early Childhood Learning Knowledge Center (ECLKC).
+ECLKC hosts multiple applications, including the ECLKC website as well as some companion apps.

+OHS has brought in TRUSS to help them both operate the hosting infrastructure and improve both software and processes as it relates to the hosting infrastructure and related teams.

 These are the goals for this project as defined by OHS:

 *  **1.0**	The management and configuration of cloud hosting tools such as Infrastructure-as-a-Service providers and Platform-as-a-Service providers.